hannesvdvreken/pip/README.md

 Polygon tools
 ===

-A [point-in-polygon algorithm](http://en.wikipedia.org/wiki/Point_in_polygon), centroid and orientation calculation, written in php.
+A [point-in-polygon algorithm](http://en.wikipedia.org/wiki/Point_in_polygon), centroid and orientation calculation, written in PHP.
 Figure out (pun) if a point is actually inside a convex or concave polygon.

 Usage